An Enhanced Projection Pursuit Tree Classifier with Visual Methods for Assessing Algorithmic Improvements: Discussion

 \section{Discussion}

-This article has presented two modifications to the \texttt{PPtree} algorithm for classification problems implemented in the R package \texttt{PPtreeExt} and evaluated using a purpose-built interactive web application and real data.
-The first modification involves subsetting classes when calculating the projection direction at each node, while the second allows for multiple splits per class based on individual entropy evaluations between candidate splits.
+This article has presented two modifications to the \texttt{PPtree} algorithm for classification problems implemented in the R package \texttt{PPtreeExt}.
 These changes result in a more flexible classification method that leverages linear combinations of variables.
-The web application also demonstrates how easily diagnostic tools can be constructed to explore and understand the behavior of new algorithms.

-The benchmark data study showed that \texttt{PPtreeExt} predictive performance is better than, CART and PPtree in 18 data out of 94.
-The modified PPtree algorithm outperforms CART in cases when the best separation between groups is in oblique directions and outperforms the original PPtree when class variances are different, or when there are multiple classes.
+The performance study showed that the predictive performance of \texttt{PPtreeExt} with modification 2 is better than CART and PPtree in 18 out of 94 data sets.
+A web app was developed and shared to help understand and debug modifications to the algorithm.

-Interpretability is increasingly important, because predictions from algorithms may need to be defended in practice.
-We have shown how to examine the data and the fitted model to understand why the PPtree extension performs better than other tree methods on some data sets.
+Interpretability is increasingly important because predictions from algorithms may need to be defended in practice.
+We have shown how to examine the data and the fitted model using high-dimensional visual methods to understand why the PPtree extension performs better than other tree methods on some data sets.
 This approach is generally useful for assessing and diagnosing model fits.

-The modified tree algorithm can be incorporated into a projection pursuit forest classifier (da Silva, Cook, and Lee 2025).
+Ultimately, this may provide better building blocks for a projection pursuit-based classification random forest algorithm (da Silva et al. 2021) as available in the \texttt{PPforest} R package (da Silva et al. 2025).
+The modified tree algorithm can be incorporated into a projection pursuit forest classifier (da Silva et al. 2025).
 Given its implicit variable selection mechanism, the ensemble is expected to handle nuisance variables more effectively than a single tree.
+Using the PDA index (penalised discriminant analysis) also helps when there are many variables.
 Additionally, the use of bagging should yield improved and more robust performance in problems with nonlinear decision boundaries.
 This can be accomplished using the current PPforest package.